TerkyAlmutairi/ML-Asset-Return-Forecasting/ml-return-forecasting/README.md

 A cross-sectional equity ranking pipeline: Logistic Regression, XGBoost, and LightGBM trained on technical/momentum/volatility features, validated with strict walk-forward methodology, evaluated with Information Coefficient, and backtested against buy-and-hold and momentum benchmarks — with SHAP explainability and regime-conditioned robustness checks.

-## The actual claim this project makes

-Not "I predicted the stock market."
-The honest, defensible claim is: **I built a research pipeline rigorous enough to detect a genuine predictive signal if one exists, with every step of validation done correctly** — and correctly means reporting a weak-or-absent signal honestly when that's what the evidence shows, which is the most statistically likely outcome for public technical features on public tickers.
-The two things almost every amateur quant portfolio project gets wrong — leaking future information into training, and reporting backtest performance without a null/benchmark comparison — are treated here as first-class, explicitly tested properties, not afterthoughts.

 ## Pipeline